 Assistant Professor of Medicine

 Brigham and Women's Hospital

 Boston MA 02215

 The major focus of my research interest lies in the field of Mind-Body Medicine.
 Specifically, I am interested in the evaluation of the clinical effectiveness and basic psychophysiological mechanisms underlying the practice of yoga and meditation techniques.
-These behavioral techniques include specific manipulations of respiratory frequency and tidal volume, maintenance of body postures and stretching exercises, and meditation, which involves relaxed control of attention in a manner that precludes ruminative thought.
-These practices are known to produce a coordinated psychophysiological response that has been called the relaxation response, which is associated with a reduction in arousal and a sense of relaxation and well-being.
+These behavioral techniques include specific manipulations of respiratory frequency and tidal volume, maintenance of body postures and stretching exercises, and meditation and mindfulness, which involves relaxed control of attention.
+These practices are known to produce a coordinated psychophysiological response that has been called the relaxation response, which is associated with a reduction in psychophysiological arousal and a sense of relaxation and well-being.
 These techniques have been found to be effective for many disorders that have a psychosomatic component and are exacerbated by stress.
 As behavioral techniques, these practices provide patients with the opportunity for direct involvement in their healthcare, not only reducing the severity of their disorder, but also improving their quality of life.
 In many cases, these techniques are more effective than existing pharmacological treatments, many of which have side effects.

 Effect of Yoga on Autonomic Physiology and Sleep Onset